stoplightio/spectral/docs/guides/custom-functions.md

 ### otherValues

 `otherValues.original` and `otherValues.given` are equal for the most of time and represent the value matched using JSONPath expression.
-`otherValues.resolved` servers for internal purposes, therefore we discourage using it in custom functions.
+`otherValues.resolved` serves for internal purposes, therefore we discourage using it in custom functions.

 Custom functions take exactly the same arguments as built-in functions do, so you are more than welcome to take a look at the existing implementation.